Tel Avivis Attempt To Set World Record For Largest Shabbat Dinner

 The parody of the Dos Equis beer video features Jay Schultz, founder of White City Shabbat and self-styled “International Mayor of Tel Aviv,” speaking with over-the-top Yiddish inflections, claiming he was born circumcised, and taught the Mossad to kill—and his Bubbe to make chicken soup.

-Schultz then invites viewers to join him at the Guiness World Record-setting Shabbat dinner in Tel Aviv, “the most interesting city in the world.”
+Schultz then invites viewers to join him at the Guinness World Record-setting Shabbat dinner in Tel Aviv, “the most interesting city in the world.”

 White City Shabbat is well-known to Tel Aviv’s young internationals for its monthly communal dinners and holiday services and meals, but now the non-profit, run by a volunteer group of young immigrants, is raising money to make a global name for itself.